reedmaxwell/EcoSLIM/README.md

 ----------------------------------------
 The *Examples* folder contains the following test cases.
 A short description is provided here.
 For more details on how to run the examples refer to the readme files in that directory.
+Note that the *testing* folder contains tests that were used for development purposes and which are not necessarily  maintained with updated versions.
+User should refer only to the *Examples* folder.
 1. **ParFlow_SteadyFlux**: A hillslope domain with constant recharge and ET applied at the top and bottom of the hill respectively.
 Example is setup to run *EcoSLIM* on transient *ParFlow* outputs without *CLM*.
 The documentation for this example includes all the steps for running *ParFlow* and *EcoSLIM*
 2. **Hillslope_Simulations/paper_cases**:Hillslope Cases Run in [Maxwell et al. Ecohydrology](https://doi.org/10.1002/eco.2042), see readme file for more details